A Life Saving Legacy

 Stefano Brugnerotto

-An International Baccalaureate degree recipient, he also holds a BA in Finance from Loyola University in Baltimore, Maryland.
+He earned a Diploma in AI from Oxford University and also holds a BA in Finance from Loyola University in Baltimore, Maryland.